GOES 15

-GOES-15, previously known as GOES-P, is an American weather satellite, which forms part of the Geostationary Operational Environmental Satellite (GOES) system operated by the U.S. National Oceanic and Atmospheric Administration.
+EWS-G2 (Electro-optical Infrared Weather System Geostationary) is a weather satellite of the U.S. Space Force, formerly GOES-15 (also known as GOES-P before becoming operational).
 The spacecraft was constructed by Boeing, and is the last of three GOES satellites to be based on the BSS-601 bus.
-It was launched in 2010, while the other BSS-601 GOES satellites -- GOES-13 and GOES-14—were launched in May 2006 and June 2009 respectively.
+It was launched in 2010, while the other BSS-601 GOES satellites—GOES-13 and GOES-14—were launched in May 2006 and June 2009 respectively.
 It was the sixteenth GOES satellite to be launched.

 Launch

 GOES-15 was launched atop a Delta IV-M+(4,2) rocket flying from Space Launch Complex 37B at the Cape Canaveral Air Force Station.
 The launch occurred at 23:57 UTC on 4 March 2010, forty minutes into a sixty-minute launch window.
 Upon reaching geostationary orbit on 16 March, it was redesignated GOES-15.
 On 6 December 2011, it was activated as the GOES-West satellite, replacing GOES-11.